When Composite Likelihood Meets Stochastic Approximation

-To this end, our contribution is two-fold.
-First, in Section~\ref{sec:clsa}, we show how different sampling schemes affect the statistical efficiency of stochastic gradients.
-Second, in Section~\ref{sec:theory}, we establish the consistency and asymptotic normality of the stochastic estimator around the true parameter.
+Thus, our contribution in the following is two-fold.
+First, in Section~\ref{sec:clsa}, we show how different sampling schemes for the margins involved in the composite likelihood affect the statistical efficiency of SGs.
+Second, in Section~\ref{sec:theory}, we extend \citet{polyak1992acceleration} result by establishing the consistency and asymptotic normality of the stochastic estimator around the true parameter in the offline-data setting.
 In particular, we show that, according to the relative divergence rate of the sample size and the number of iterations, the variance of the limiting distribution compounds for two sources of uncertainty: the sampling variability of the data and the noise injected by the SGs.
 While intuitive, combining the two sources of variability is technically non-trivial.
-Typical proof strategies for stochastic approximations rely on the independence of stochastic gradients at consecutive iterations to retrieve the conditions for the applicability of the central limit theorem for martingale sequences.
-Allowing the data to be random implies all the stochastic gradients share a common source of variability.
-Thus, the dependence among iterations is neither null nor decaying along the optimization and prevents the use of standard results.
-Nevertheless, we point out that the asymptotic distribution can still be identified with the sum of exchangeable summands.
-Such condition allows to rely on the central limit theorem for exchangeable random variables outlined in \cite{blum_chernoff_rosenblatt_teicher_1958} to retrieve the asymptotic normality of the estimator.
-Furthermore, we show that, by taking advantage of the second Bartlett's identity for the single likelihood components, it is possible to lower the noise injected in the optimization with the SGs at a fixed computational cost.
-In Section~\ref{sec:sims}, we empirically investigate the theoretical results of Section~\ref{sec:theory} with some extended simulation experiments on two working examples.
-The first is the Ising model, where the composite likelihood is constructed by pooling together node-wise full-conditional margins on a graphical structure with binary nodes.
-The second one is a gamma-frailty model for dependent count data, where the composite likelihood is derived by multiplying together all possible bivariate margins.
-Finally, Section~\ref{sec:real} provides a real data application of the Ising model for mental health data collected from National Epidemiologic Survey on Alcohol and Related Conditions\footnote{\href{https://catalog.data.gov/dataset/national-epidemiologic-survey-on-alcohol-and-related-conditions-nesarcwave-1-20012002-and-}{https://catalog.data.gov/dataset/national-epidemiologic-survey-on-alcohol-and-related-conditions-nesarcwave-1-20012002-and-}}.
+Allowing the data to be random implies that all the SGs share a common source of variability, which complicates the applicability of central limit theorems for martingale sequences.
+Nevertheless, the asymptotic distribution can still be identified with the sum of exchangeable summands, which allows us to use the central limit theorem outlined in \citet{blum_chernoff_rosenblatt_teicher_1958} to establish the asymptotic normality of the estimator.
+Furthermore, by taking advantage of the second Bartlett's identity for the single likelihood components, it is possible to lower the noise injected in the optimization with the SGs at a fixed computational cost.
+In Section~\ref{sec:sims}, we investigate the established theoretical results with simulation experiments on two working examples, one of which concerns estimating the Ising model based on full-conditional margins and the other concerns estimating a gamma-frailty model based on bivariate margins.
+Finally, Section~\ref{sec:real} provides a real data application to a United States national health survey\footnote{\href{https://catalog.data.gov/dataset/national-epidemiologic-survey-on-alcohol-and-related-conditions-nesarcwave-1-20012002-and-}{https://catalog.data.gov/dataset/national-epidemiologic-survey-on-alcohol-and-related-conditions-nesarcwave-1-20012002-and-}}.